Siddhu580/cybersecurity-journey/RECON_LAB/Recon_Lab_Flags_Full_Journal.md

 # **Info Gathering & Recon LAB – Full Documentation**

 This is my raw, step-by-step lab journal for capturing all **5 flags**.
-I documented my terminal outputs, thought process, mistakes, learnings, and of course the **BOOOM moments** 😎.
+I documented my terminal outputs, thought process, mistakes, learnings.

 Screenshots are referenced in the doc — just put them in `images/` folder with the same names.